menehune23/arduboy-dotmg/docs/custom-shell.md

 # Custom dotMG Shells

-If you'd like to change up the shell from the PCB-based one, this repo contains SVG files under the [`shell`](/shell) directory for laser-cutting your own.
+If you'd like to change up the shell from the PCB-based one, this repo contains SVG and EPS files under the [`shell`](/shell) directory for laser-cutting your own.
 Use these to upload to a laser-cutting service (e.g. [Ponoko](https://ponoko.com)) or cut with your own laser cutter.

 Below are some tips to keep in mind when ordering or setting up your equipment:

-## SVG Colors
+## Color Layers

-Each SVG is comprised of two colors:
+Each file is comprised of two color layers:
 - **Light gray/purple:** Cutting
 - **Dark gray:** Engraving